wise-agents/wise-agents/CONTRIBUTING.md

 1. First `cd` to the directory where you cloned the project (eg: `cd wise-agents`)

-2. Create a Python wirtual environment for the project.
+2. Create a Python virtual environment for the project.

     The venv module supports creating lightweight “virtual  environments”, each with their own independent set of Python packages installed in their site directories.
 A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.
 For more information about virtual environment see [here](https://docs.python.org/3/library/venv.html)